Haico-Paulussen/profile-card/README.md

 This is the first frontend programming I did in a while.
 So this challenge was to learn the basics again.
 I used little to none recources just to see how far I can come.
 It was a bit of a shock learning how little I still knew of CSS.
 But with little help of a colleague I managed to make a decent end result.

-Using the ::before and ::after pseudocode is something i'm really proud of.
+Using the ::before and ::after pseudo-elements is something i'm really proud of.
 This was something I never used before.
 But it turned out to be very helpfull.

 Code snippets i'm proud of: